 Pass the written Law and Business examination and a specific trade examination or meet waiver requirements.

-Complete the application, Certification of Work Experience form and if applicable the Owner-Builder B-General Building Construction Project Experience form and pay the license and application fee for each license classification requested.
+Complete the California Contractor's License Application, Certification of Work Experience form and if applicable the Owner-Builder B-General Building Construction Project Experience form and pay the license and application fee for each license classification requested.
 (Effective July 1, 2017 the license and application fees are increasing).

 Applicants must prove that they have at least four years of experience in the license classification in which applying for (must have been completed within the last 10 years).